 So, we’ve established that galvanized steel raised beds are safe.
 However, if you decide to get some, how long can you expect them to last?

-I’m happy to report that galvanized steel is a very hardy material.
+Galvanized steel is a very hardy material.
 Even when subjecting it to outdoors, you can still expect galvanized steel raised beds to last at least thirty years.
-For most homeowners, this will be more than enough time to reach all of their gardening goals for their lifetime.
+This will be more than enough time for most homeowners to reach all of their gardening goals for their lifetime.

 Additionally, it takes very little maintenance to take care of a galvanized bed.
 Because of this, it should stay looking great for years to come.